 Remember, when you verberize your to-do list, you can't just pick any verbs.
 Instead, pick easy, small, and doable verbs.
 One-step actions that you can accomplish in one sitting or one errand.
 Something like "plan birthday party" is too big because "plan" is a project and includes many smaller steps.
 When you see "plan" on your list and don't want to go near it because it's overwhelming.
 What if it were "make guest list" or "buy candles?"
 Then you can start taking action on your to-do list without overwhelming yourself to get more done.

 4. Simplify to amplify- When you know what's important, it's much easier to ignore what's not.
-Create a list of the crucial tasks for the month or week and divide them into two sections, urgent and important; once you have the list choose what job you need to do yourself or if there is someone else that can do it for you, which brings me to the next hack.
+Create a list of the crucial tasks for the month or week and divide them into two sections, urgent and important.
+Once you have the list, choose what job you need to do yourself or if there is someone else who can do it for you, which brings me to the next hack.

 5. Delegate- Although the number one reason most Chief Stews under-delegate tasks is the fear of failure due to putting important tasks in someone else's hands, there are other reasons, too.
 Some feel that proper delegation takes longer than simply doing the task themselves, and others even question their ability to choose the right person for the task at hand.

-Inside module 3 of the YM Self-Leadership course, I teach you how to take advantage of your team's weaknesses and strengths to create better productivity; Click here to learn more.
+Inside module 3 of the YM Self-Leadership course, I teach you how to take advantage of your team's strengths to create better productivity.
+Click here to learn more.

 And remember that delegating will not only raise your productivity levels but will also build trust, open communication, and engagement among team members.
 Plus, it stimulates creativity, develops skills in your team, and creates a positive culture onboard.